scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 .. figure:: imgs/2019-03-24-time.png
    :align: center

-   The time required to obtain a particular accuracy.
+   The time required to obtain a particular validation score (or negative loss).
 The legend labels are in Table :ref:`table:legend`.
    :label:`fig:time`